FAIRplus/the-fair-cookbook/content/recipes/applied-examples/ehden-ohdsi_matched.md

 schema:sameAs "http://purl.bioontology.org/ontology/RXNORM/“1546359" ] .
 ```

-The Hugo backend that we created, reads in the study articles, including the YAML metadata, and produces an HTML (URL_TO_INSERT_RECORD-ABBREV_150 https://fairsharing.org/FAIRsharing.YugnuL)  output
+The Hugo backend that we created, reads in the study articles, including the YAML metadata, and produces an HTML (URL_TO_INSERT_RECORD-ABBREV_64 https://fairsharing.org/FAIRsharing.YugnuL)  output
-from that which contains the article text but also embeds the entered metadata as JSON (URL_TO_INSERT_RECORD-ABBREV_151 https://fairsharing.org/FAIRsharing.5bbab9) -LD (URL_TO_INSERT_RECORD-ABBREV_152 https://fairsharing.org/FAIRsharing.8f9bbb)
+from that which contains the article text but also embeds the entered metadata as JSON (URL_TO_INSERT_RECORD-ABBREV_65 https://fairsharing.org/FAIRsharing.5bbab9) -LD (URL_TO_INSERT_RECORD-ABBREV_66 https://fairsharing.org/FAIRsharing.8f9bbb)
 (see {numref}`ehden-ohdsi-figure3`).
 In order to do this, we have written custom processing logic that takes the YAML
-data as input and format (URL_TO_INSERT_TERM_154 https://fairsharing.org/search?recordType=model_and_format) s this into RDF (URL_TO_INSERT_RECORD-ABBREV_155 https://fairsharing.org/FAIRsharing.p77ph9)  in accordance with the metadata model (URL_TO_INSERT_TERM_153 https://fairsharing.org/search?recordType=model_and_format) .
+data as input and formats this into RDF (URL_TO_INSERT_RECORD-ABBREV_67 https://fairsharing.org/FAIRsharing.p77ph9)  in accordance with the metadata model.

 ````{dropdown}
 :open:
 ```{figure} ehden-ohdsi.md-figure3.jpg
 ---
 name: ehden-ohdsi-figure3
-alt: Relationship between the use of Turtle (URL_TO_INSERT_RECORD-ABBREV_158 https://fairsharing.org/FAIRsharing.3e194c) , JSON (URL_TO_INSERT_RECORD-ABBREV_157 https://fairsharing.org/FAIRsharing.5bbab9) -LD (URL_TO_INSERT_RECORD-ABBREV_159 https://fairsharing.org/FAIRsharing.8f9bbb)  and YAML in this proof-of-concept project (URL_TO_INSERT_TERM_156 https://fairsharing.org/search?recordType=project) .
+alt: Relationship between the use of Turtle (URL_TO_INSERT_RECORD-ABBREV_69 https://fairsharing.org/FAIRsharing.3e194c) , JSON (URL_TO_INSERT_RECORD-ABBREV_68 https://fairsharing.org/FAIRsharing.5bbab9) -LD (URL_TO_INSERT_RECORD-ABBREV_70 https://fairsharing.org/FAIRsharing.8f9bbb)  and YAML in this proof-of-concept project.
 ---
-Relationship between the use of Turtle (URL_TO_INSERT_RECORD-ABBREV_162 https://fairsharing.org/FAIRsharing.3e194c) , JSON (URL_TO_INSERT_RECORD-ABBREV_161 https://fairsharing.org/FAIRsharing.5bbab9) -LD (URL_TO_INSERT_RECORD-ABBREV_163 https://fairsharing.org/FAIRsharing.8f9bbb)  and YAML in this proof-of-concept project (URL_TO_INSERT_TERM_160 https://fairsharing.org/search?recordType=project) .
+Relationship between the use of Turtle (URL_TO_INSERT_RECORD-ABBREV_72 https://fairsharing.org/FAIRsharing.3e194c) , JSON (URL_TO_INSERT_RECORD-ABBREV_71 https://fairsharing.org/FAIRsharing.5bbab9) -LD (URL_TO_INSERT_RECORD-ABBREV_73 https://fairsharing.org/FAIRsharing.8f9bbb)  and YAML in this proof-of-concept project.
 ```
 ````

 ### Embedding the metadata in the website as JSON-LD

-JSON (URL_TO_INSERT_RECORD-ABBREV_166 https://fairsharing.org/FAIRsharing.5bbab9) -LD (URL_TO_INSERT_RECORD-ABBREV_169 https://fairsharing.org/FAIRsharing.8f9bbb)  is a format (URL_TO_INSERT_TERM_164 https://fairsharing.org/search?recordType=model_and_format)  for structured and linked data and, like Turtle (URL_TO_INSERT_RECORD-ABBREV_167 https://fairsharing.org/FAIRsharing.3e194c) , a serialization format (URL_TO_INSERT_TERM_165 https://fairsharing.org/search?recordType=model_and_format)  of RDF (URL_TO_INSERT_RECORD-ABBREV_168 https://fairsharing.org/FAIRsharing.p77ph9) .
+JSON (URL_TO_INSERT_RECORD-ABBREV_74 https://fairsharing.org/FAIRsharing.5bbab9) -LD (URL_TO_INSERT_RECORD-ABBREV_77 https://fairsharing.org/FAIRsharing.8f9bbb)  is a format for structured and linked data and, like Turtle (URL_TO_INSERT_RECORD-ABBREV_75 https://fairsharing.org/FAIRsharing.3e194c) , a serialization format of RDF (URL_TO_INSERT_RECORD-ABBREV_76 https://fairsharing.org/FAIRsharing.p77ph9) .

-It can be embedded in the HTML (URL_TO_INSERT_RECORD-ABBREV_170 https://fairsharing.org/FAIRsharing.YugnuL)  code in the back end of a website.
+It can be embedded in the HTML (URL_TO_INSERT_RECORD-ABBREV_78 https://fairsharing.org/FAIRsharing.YugnuL)  code in the back end of a website.
 Search engines like Google
 (including [Google dataset search](https://datasetsearch.research.google.com/)) use this structured data to find
 and understand the data.
 Understanding the data goes hand in hand with using the [Schema.org](http://schema.org)
-vocabulary, because annotating metadata with Schema.org (URL_TO_INSERT_RECORD-NAME_171 https://fairsharing.org/FAIRsharing.hzdzq8)  types and properties gives meaning to the data.
+vocabulary, because annotating metadata with Schema.org (URL_TO_INSERT_RECORD-NAME_79 https://fairsharing.org/FAIRsharing.hzdzq8)  types and properties gives meaning to the data.
 This search engine optimization (SEO, see the [Search Engine optimization recipe](https://w3id.org/faircookbook/FCB010))
 enables better Findability of the data.

-For this proof-of-concept project (URL_TO_INSERT_TERM_172 https://fairsharing.org/search?recordType=project) , a website was created for dissemination of metadata on studies,
+For this proof-of-concept project, a website was created for dissemination of metadata on studies,
-database (URL_TO_INSERT_TERM_173 https://fairsharing.org/search?fairsharingRegistry=Database) s and authors, generated and used during the OHDSI COVID-19 "study-a-thon".
-Metadata on studies, database (URL_TO_INSERT_TERM_174 https://fairsharing.org/search?fairsharingRegistry=Database) s and
+databases and authors, generated and used during the OHDSI COVID-19 "study-a-thon".
+Metadata on studies, databases and
-authors is displayed on this [website](https://covid19.ohdsi.app/), and is embedded as JSON (URL_TO_INSERT_RECORD-ABBREV_175 https://fairsharing.org/FAIRsharing.5bbab9) -LD (URL_TO_INSERT_RECORD-ABBREV_177 https://fairsharing.org/FAIRsharing.8f9bbb)  in the HTML (URL_TO_INSERT_RECORD-ABBREV_176 https://fairsharing.org/FAIRsharing.YugnuL)  code as well.
+authors is displayed on this [website](https://covid19.ohdsi.app/), and is embedded as JSON (URL_TO_INSERT_RECORD-ABBREV_80 https://fairsharing.org/FAIRsharing.5bbab9) -LD (URL_TO_INSERT_RECORD-ABBREV_82 https://fairsharing.org/FAIRsharing.8f9bbb)  in the HTML (URL_TO_INSERT_RECORD-ABBREV_81 https://fairsharing.org/FAIRsharing.YugnuL)  code as well.
 <!-- TODO: Give example of a page with markup -->

-Embedding metadata in JSON (URL_TO_INSERT_RECORD-ABBREV_178 https://fairsharing.org/FAIRsharing.5bbab9) -LD (URL_TO_INSERT_RECORD-ABBREV_180 https://fairsharing.org/FAIRsharing.8f9bbb)  in HTML (URL_TO_INSERT_RECORD-ABBREV_179 https://fairsharing.org/FAIRsharing.YugnuL)  will enable web crawlers to scrape the metadata and will increase Findability
+Embedding metadata in JSON (URL_TO_INSERT_RECORD-ABBREV_83 https://fairsharing.org/FAIRsharing.5bbab9) -LD (URL_TO_INSERT_RECORD-ABBREV_85 https://fairsharing.org/FAIRsharing.8f9bbb)  in HTML (URL_TO_INSERT_RECORD-ABBREV_84 https://fairsharing.org/FAIRsharing.YugnuL)  will enable web crawlers to scrape the metadata and will increase Findability
 by search engines.
 When for example querying
 [https://datasetsearch.research.google.com/](https://datasetsearch.research.google.com/),
-the data should pop up when JSON (URL_TO_INSERT_RECORD-ABBREV_181 https://fairsharing.org/FAIRsharing.5bbab9) -LD (URL_TO_INSERT_RECORD-ABBREV_182 https://fairsharing.org/FAIRsharing.8f9bbb)  is embedded, but only when the `schema:Dataset` class is included
+the data should pop up when JSON (URL_TO_INSERT_RECORD-ABBREV_86 https://fairsharing.org/FAIRsharing.5bbab9) -LD (URL_TO_INSERT_RECORD-ABBREV_87 https://fairsharing.org/FAIRsharing.8f9bbb)  is embedded, but only when the `schema:Dataset` class is included
 (see also the next section for details on this).